 - Cal Aggie Elite 4 Crit Race, January 27 2018: Approximately 40 racers, with dry weather and just a touch of wind on a very flat course with a couple sharp turns (see it on Strava)

 - Distance/Duration: 16.17 miles in 39:41 for an average speed of 24.5mph

 - Normalized Power: 259w

-Disclaimer: two different power meters were used in these events, since I Zwift using my old bike with Garmin Vector 2 pedals as the power source.
-My outdoor racing bike has a dual-sided Quarq spider meter.
+Disclaimer: two different power meters were used in these events, since I Zwift using a dedicated bike with Garmin Vector 2 pedals as the power source.
+My outdoor racing bike has a dual-sided Quarq.
 In comparison tests I’ve found their numbers to be quite consistently close, but there is always a possibility for some variation.